maha-meihemid/bank-marketing-ml-platform/README.md

 ## Reproduce the complete ML pipeline

-This path rebuilds the project from the raw Kaggle competition data.
-It is intentionally separate from the quick API demo because training and tuning are much more resource-intensive.
+The complete pipeline can also be reproduced from the raw Kaggle competition data.
+Training and tuning are kept separate from the inference demo because they require additional dependencies and compute.

 ### 1. Prepare the environment